Wednesday 17 November, 6.00pm until 7.30pm, Barnes & Noble, 86th & Lexington Avenue Branch, 150 East 86th Street, New York NY 10028, USA

 |Dr Alex Standish|

-lecturer in geography, Institute of Education, University of London
+senior lecturer in Geography Education, University College London

 columnist, Guardian; author, Who Are We: and should it matter in the 21st century?